-Dr. Shoemaker's employment is at-will.
-Pursuant to the Shoemaker Offer Letter, if, within twelve (12) months after a Change of Control (as defined in the Company's 2007 Equity Incentive Plan), Dr. Shoemaker's employment with the Company is terminated at any time without Cause or for Good Reason, he is entitled to receive (i) a cash payment equal to six (6) months of his then-current base salary and (ii) reimbursement for six (6) months of COBRA benefits
+Pursuant to the Shoemaker Offer Letter, if, within twelve (12) months after a "Change of Control" (as defined in the 2007 Plan), Dr. Shoemaker's employment with the Company is terminated at any time without "Cause" or for "Good Reason" (as such terms are defined below), he is entitled to receive, subject to his execution of a nonrevocable release, (i) a cash payment equal to six (6) months of his then-current base salary and (ii) reimbursement for six (6) months of COBRA benefits.